rosudoria/local_stores/README.md

  Top level of project folder:
 ├── .gitignore               # Git ignore file
-├── index.html               # landing HTML file, this is what users see when you come to url └── README.md
+├── index.html               # landing HTML file, this is what users see when you come to url ├── new-pickup-order.html 	 # page that shows all pick up order for stores to fulfill └── README.md

 It has the following subfolders and files: